Hi! I'm Kexin. Second-year Computer Science and Applied Math student @ Columbia Engineering.

 A zero-player cellular automaton simulation demonstrating complex patterns emerging from simple rules.

-Python instructor and teaching assistant to a class of ~15 talented students who have experienced barriers in math/CS @ the Academy of Math and Programming (AMP).
-Learn more about AMP here
+Python teaching assistant to a class of ~15 talented students who have experienced barriers in math/CS @ the Academy of Math and Programming (AMP).
+Learn more about AMP here.

 AMP’s rigorous curriculum focuses on computer science, combinatorics, and number theory, and prepares students for the challenges of STEM majors and careers.